WillCodesThings/MicroMouse/README.md

-# Stepper Motor Control System - Project Write-Up
+# MicroMouse - Project Write-Up

 This project implements a stepper motor control system that autonomously adjusts motor speed and direction based on sensor feedback.
 It utilizes MicroPython and asynchronous programming with `uasyncio` to efficiently manage motor movements, sensor readings, and speed control, ensuring smooth operation without blocking.